salviati/go-qrand/README.md

 ## Installation

-You can use goinstall to install the library, like this
+You can use goinstall to install the library

      goinstall github.com/salviati/go-qrand

-Then you can use the package as
+Then you can import the package and start using it

      import qrand "github.com/salviati/go-qrand"
+     ...
+     q, err := qrand.NewQRand(user, pass, cachesize, qrand.Host, qrand.Port)
+     if err != nil { ... }
+     rnd := make([]byte, 16)
+     nread, err := q.ReadBytes(rnd)

-See `example/example.go` for demo.
+See `example/example.go` for a full demo.

 ## Documentation